Woonoord Atatürk

-The Atatürk residential area (Dutch: Woonoord Atatürk; Turkish: Atatürk Yurdu) was a living space for Turkish guest workers in Amsterdam-Noord named after Mustafa Kemal Atatürk.
-It was opened in 1965 and initially housed construction workers.
-Until 1967, the complex was not completely full due to the construction sector not growing as expected.
-This led to Nederlandsche Dok en Scheepsbouw Maatschappij employees also being moved there.
-In 1972, tension broke out between residents and complex staff after a Turkish chef was fired and the remaining chefs only cooked Dutch food, which ended with a new Turkish chef being hired.
+Woonoord Atatürk (Turkish: Atatürk Yurdu, lit.
+'Atatürk Residential Area') was a living space for Turkish guest workers in Amsterdam-Noord named after Mustafa Kemal Atatürk.
+It was opened in 1965 and initially housed construction workers who were brought in to cope with the growth of the Dutch economy.
+During its initial years, the complex was not completely full due to the construction sector not growing as expected.
+In 1967, a new wave of workers arrived from Turkey for the Nederlandsche Dok en Scheepsbouw Maatschappij, which were also moved to Atatürk.

+Workers in Atatürk were expected to return back to Turkey and were not integrated into the Dutch society.
+In 1972, tension broke out between residents and complex staff after a Turkish chef was dismissed for causing a kitchen fire.
+Since the remaining chefs only cooked Dutch food, the residents boycotted the hot meals from the cafeteria.
+The boycott ended a few weeks later after a new Turkish chef was hired.
 During the final years of the complex, workers started to bring their families to the Netherlands and left Atatürk for a permanent residence elsewhere.
 The complex was closed in 1978 due to cost issues and the buildings were demolished.
-A monument commemorating Atatürk has been erected in the place where the site used to be.
+A monument commemorating Atatürk has been erected on the site of the former complex.